JadeMatrix/SHOW/doc/Response.rst

 Response
 ========

+.. cpp:namespace-push:: show

-.. cpp:class:: show::response : public std::streambuf
+.. cpp:class:: response : public std::streambuf

     Represents a single response to a request.
 Inherits from :cpp:class:`std::streambuf`, so it can be used as-is or with a :cpp:class:`std::ostream`.